wsjeon/softlearning/README.md

     --domain=HalfCheetah \
     --task=v2 \
     --exp-name=my-sac-experiment-1 \
-    --checkpoint-frequency=1000  # Save the checkpoint to resume training later
+    --checkpoint-frequency=1000 \ # Save the checkpoint to resume training later --gpus 2 # I added this part, but I still cannot figure out how to use gpus.
 ```

 2. To simulate the resulting policy: